Reviewing The FP Transitions Comprehensive Valuation Report

 So what do you think?
 Would you pay for a Kelley Blue Book valuation of your firm?
 Have you used the FP Transitions Comprehensive Valuation Report?
 Do you think all firms should get regular valuation updates?
 Please share your thoughts in the comments below!

-(Michael’s Note: Nerd’s Eye View readers interested in purchasing an FP Transitions CVR can receive a $200 discount through March 31, 2017, when using the discount code NERDS)
+(Michael’s Note: Nerd’s Eye View readers interested in purchasing an FP Transitions CVR can receive a $200 discount through March 31, 2017, when using the KITCES200 discount code.)